Robustness of Decentralised Learning to Nodes and Data Disruption: Results

 \subsection{The effect of non-IID data}

 In the scenarios considered so far, nodes have (as summarized in~\autoref{tab:summary_simulations}) either the same amount of images per class or none at all (disrupted nodes in Case 1), so the data distribution was IID assuming that data were present.
 This implied that each node with data would contribute equally to the learning process.
 In this final set of results, we want to focus, instead, on the effects of an unequal data distribution.
-As we explained in Section~\ref{sec:settings_scenarios}, in Case 3, data labels are divided into two classes, $\mathcal{L}_1$ and $\mathcal{L}_2$.
-Images belonging to $\mathcal{L}_1$ are distributed in an IID fashion across all nodes by simply splitting the approximately 6,000 images among all nodes (hence, each node gets around 60 images per class).
-Instead, only 10, 20 or 30 images belonging to $\mathcal{L}_2$ are assigned to the nodes surviving the disruption, while all the others are split equally among disrupted nodes, which end up with approximately 500 images per $\mathcal{L}_2$-class.
-Thus, in Case 3, disrupted nodes are disproportionately better at classifying $\mathcal{L}_2$-images hence losing them after the disruption is expected to significantly impact the learning process.
+As we explained in Section~\ref{sec:settings_scenarios}, in Case 3, data labels are divided into two classes, $\mathcal{L}_1$ and $\mathcal{L}_2$, and we considered two different sub-scenarios regarding their distribution.
+In both sub-scenarios, the nodes will be divided into two groups, G1 and G2, based on the amount of images belonging to $\mathcal{L}_2$ they are assigned. $\mathcal{L}_1$ images are distributed in an IID fashion across all nodes by simply splitting the approximately 6,000 images among all nodes (hence, each node gets around 60 images per class).
+Instead, $\mathcal{L}_2$ images are distributed as follows: only 10, 20 or 30 images belonging to $\mathcal{L}_2$ are assigned to the G1 nodes, while all the others are split equally among G2 nodes.
+In the first sub-scenario, G2 nodes coincide with the disrupted nodes, which end up with approximately 500 images per $\mathcal{L}_2$-class.
+Thus, in Case 3.1, disrupted nodes are disproportionately better at classifying $\mathcal{L}_2$-images and losing them after the disruption is expected to significantly impact the learning process.
+In the second sub-scenario, G2 nodes will be the 10 nodes with the lowest structural hole score, meaning that, after the disruption, among the surviving nodes there will be ones that preserve more knowledge on the $\mathcal{L}_2$-classes.
 Before we continue, note that in Case 3 we had to consider higher accuracy thresholds than in the previous cases (87\%, 90\%, 92\%).
 This is because in this Case 3 configuration, there are much more data around in the network overall, so accuracies of 80\% are basically reached in the very first communication rounds.